superpaul/style-guide/sunstarcebunewsstyle.md

 1) Set in capitals if the acronym is not a recognizable word, such as MCWD (Metro Cebu Water District), DPWH (Department of Public Works and Highways) or DSWD (Department of Social Welfare and Development).

-2) Acronyms made up of only three leters must be capitalized as well to allow easy reading, such as VAT.
+2) Acronyms made up of only three letters must be capitalized as well to allow easy reading, such as VAT.

 3) However, acronyms with more than three letters and which can be read as a word must be set in caps and lower case, such as Clear (Center for Labor Advocacy, Education and Research).